Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 \subsection{Placebo Tests: Non-Technology Covariates}

-If the technology-adjusted test eliminates explosive signals specifically because the technology proxies capture genuine fundamentals, then replacing these proxies with economically irrelevant covariates should fail to eliminate the signal.
+If the technology-adjusted test eliminates explosive signals specifically because the technology proxies capture fundamental content, then replacing these proxies with less relevant covariates should not systematically reproduce the same pattern.
 We construct ``placebo'' counterfactuals by regressing log NASDAQ prices on three non-technology variables (consumer sentiment (University of Michigan Index), the VIX implied volatility index, and industrial production (INDPRO)) via DOLS over the same training windows, then apply PSY to the resulting price gaps.
 Table~\ref{tab:placebo_tests} reports the results alongside the technology baseline.

 For the AI era, all three placebos yield GSADF statistics well below their respective 10 percent critical values ($-0.223$, $0.712$, and $0.869$ against $\text{CV}_{0.10} = 1.334$), consistent with the baseline technology adjustment (test statistic $= -0.275$).
 This is expected: when no explosive dynamic exists in the data, neither the correct nor incorrect covariates will produce a rejection.